braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_comments.md

 To view an existing comment, open the sidebar or click the comment icon on a step.
 You can also reply to existing comments in a thread.

-{% alert important %}
-Commenting in Canvas is currently in early access.
-Contact your customer success manager if you're interested in participating in this early access. <br><br>Tagging users in comments and notifications for comments are not currently supported.
-{% endalert %}

 ## Managing comments

 You can delete comments and threads you have created at the top right of a comment.
 You won't be able to delete another user's comments or threads.
 However, anyone can resolve a comment by selecting the resolve option.

+Note that tagging users in comments and notifications for comments are not currently supported.

+[1]: {% image_buster /assets/img_archive/canvas_comments.png %}